mfrasquet/SHIPcal/README.md

 - Miguel Frasquet Herraiz (SOLATOM) Added new reg to allow external front-ends call ressspi (see an example of frontend at https://github.com/mfrasquet/frontendRessspi

 #Bug fixing from 2019
--See slack channel for more information
+-See slack channel for more information https://shipcal.slack.com.
+If you want to contribute send an email to mfrasquetherraiz@gmail.com

 #All prev. contributors (from bitbucket) will received an email with instructions